BREric/BREric/README.md

 </p>

 <p align="justify">
 That experience motivated me to keep learning and growing in the software world.
 Later, I received a <b>scholarship</b> that allowed me to start my degree in <b>Computer Science and Engineering</b>.
-It wasn’t easy—I faced challenges and even thought about quitting.
+It wasn’t easy because I faced challenges and even thought about quitting.
 Nevertheless, I continued, and I <b>graduated earlier than expected</b> with a strong academic record 🎯.
 </p>

 <p align="justify">